DiamondLightSource/pymalcolm/docs/user_docs/generator.rst

 Walking through the code we can see that we are iterating through each of the step indexes that we need to produce, getting a `scanpointgenerator.Point` object for each one.
-We then pick out the position of the current axis, and use the `Context` to create a `Block` view that we use put the value to the ``counter`` value.
+We then pick out the position of the current axis, and use the `Context` to create a `Block` view that we use put the ``counter`` value.
 It is important that we use ``context`` parameter to because this is interruptable.
 The `Context` helper can also do asynchronous puts and puts to multiple attributes at the same time.

 After we have done the put, we work out how long we need to wait until the next position is to be produced, then do an interruptable sleep.
-Finally we call ``update_completed_steps`` with the step number (note that steps are 1-indexed so that 0 can signify no steps complete) and self, the object that is producing the update.
+Finally we call ``update_completed_steps`` with the step number and self, the object that is producing the update.

+.. note:: Step numbers in Malcolm are 1-indexed, so a value of 0 means no steps
+    completed.

 .. highlight:: ipython

 Let's run up the example and give it a go::

     [tmc43@pc0013 pymalcolm]$ ./malcolm/imalcolm.py examples/DEMO-TICKER.yaml
-    INFO:COUNTERX.reset:I'm not writeable
-    INFO:COUNTERX:Exception while handling ordereddict([('typeid', 'malcolm:core/Post:1.0'), ('id', 0), ('endpoint', ['COUNTERX', 'reset']), ('parameters', None)])
-    INFO:COUNTERY.reset:I'm not writeable
-    INFO:COUNTERY:Exception while handling ordereddict([('typeid', 'malcolm:core/Post:1.0'), ('id', 0), ('endpoint', ['COUNTERY', 'reset']), ('parameters', None)])
+    Loading...
     Python 2.7.3 (default, Nov  9 2013, 21:59:00)
     Type "copyright", "credits" or "license" for more information.